Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.3.2 Payables

 A payable is a debt that is currently due.
-Payables can include:
+Payables include:

-• trade creditors which are invoices with regular trade customers that have been incurred but not yet paid;
+• trade creditors (invoices with regular trade customers that have been incurred but not yet paid)

 • claims incurred but not reported under superannuation, insurance, grant or subsidy schemes

-• accrued salaries, which are salary costs yet to be paid at the end of a period;
+• accrued salaries (salary costs yet to be paid at the end of a period)

-• accrued expenses, which is the recognition of activities that have occurred but have yet to be invoiced; and
+• accrued expenses (the recognition of activities that have occurred but have yet to be invoiced)

 • any other costs that have been incurred but not yet paid.